apache/aurora/build-support/packer/README.md

         config.vm.box = "aurora-dev-env-testing"

+    and comment out vm version

+        # config.vm.box_version = "0.0.X"

-    At this point, you can use the box as normal to run integraion tests.
+    At this point, you can use the box as normal to run integration tests.

 6. Upload the box to Vagrant Cloud
     Our boxes are stored [here](https://atlas.hashicorp.com/apache-aurora/boxes/dev-environment).